Arika – Episode 11: To End the World As We Know It | Thu 14 Nov

 Tickets: Thursday Evening Pass

 Ligia makes conceptual choreography as critique.
 Her film A Plot, A Scandal, which recently featured in the Whitney Biennial, Ligia drags John Locke, who’s Second Treatise of Government (1689), set out Man’s ‘natural rights’ to life, liberty and property: ownership of himself, his body, his status as human, and his right to own and extract from anything he deems less-than-human.
 She invokes Cuban/ Yoruban ‘Black’ José Aponte’s plotting of a slave rebellion in 1812.
-And she‘s haunted by the spirit of her grandmother, Lolón Zapata, who courted scandal by using her plot of land to perform the Afro-Cuban spiritual practice of palo.
+And she‘s haunted by the spirit of her grandmother, Lolón Zapata, who courted scandal by using her plot of land to perform the Afro-Dominican spiritual practice of palo.

 Ligia has prepared a short film for us to watch after the film, in which she discusses her thinking and practice.